 My Favorite Bird Feeding Resources

 In the fifteen plus years I’ve been feeding birds and wildlife, I’ve tried a ton of things.
 Many of them did not work out for one reason or another.
 I didn’t want you to go through all that trial and error.
-That’s the reason behind this bird feeding resource page.
+That’s the reason behind this bird feeding resources page.

-I wanted to give you a list of the products I’ve used over the years and continue to use.
+I wanted to give you a quick list of the products I’ve used over the years and continue to use.
 These are the ones that have stood the test of time.

 Big title.
 Simple philosophy.

 For anything to be listed here it must: